-As current affairs shape the market one way or another, financial advisors who manage their clients’ investment portfolios often face the question of whether their investment style should focus on value, growth, or a blended approach.
+As current affairs shape the market, financial advisors often decide on whether their investment style should focus on value, growth, or a blended approach.

-Many investors and financial advisors still believe that the U.S. is the center of the equity world—especially if they’re from the U.S.—but this isn’t necessarily true anymore.
+Many investors and financial advisors still believe that the U.S. is the center of the equity world—especially if they’re American—but this isn’t necessarily true anymore.
 International markets have many attractive investment vehicles to offer.
-Today, a diversified investment portfolio may include a healthy dose of international market exposure in order to strike the right balance.
+Today, a diversified investment portfolio may include a healthy dose of international asset allocation in order to strike the right balance.

 This is especially true since the U.S. market tends to focus more on growth stocks, while many international markets have a stronger focus on value.
 Thus, an intentional tilt to value may require more international exposure.